Pros And Cons Of Living In Melbourne, FL

 melbourne florida institute

-Within Melbourne, FL’s borders you find some of the greatest schools in the nation.
-This school district has several high schools acknowledged by U.S. News & World Report’s Best High School rankings.
-This makes it a great place to live for families that have small children.
+Within Melbourne, FL’s borders, you find some of the greatest schools in the nation.
+This school district has several high schools acknowledged by U.S. News & World Report’s Best High School rankings, making it a great place to live for families with small children.
 For instance, Brevard County Public Schools recently managed to rank 5th in the state of Florida.
 Students from across the country come here to attend the Florida Institute of Technology, which has been listed among the best U.S. Universities.

 Cost of Living

-One of the main reasons so many people choose Melbourne, FL is the affordable cost of living.
+One of the main reasons so many people choose moving to Melbourne, FL, is the affordable cost of living.
 While some parts of Florida have a cost of living that is among the most expensive in the country, that’s not the case with Melbourne.
-Overall the expenses in the city of Melbourne, FL are 10% lower than the rest of the country and as the biggest expense is housing, the median home price in Melbourne is below the Florida average.
-Housing costs are about 20% more affordable in Melbourne than they are in the rest of Florida, but when compared with Orlando, real estate in Melbourne, FL is cheaper by around 26%.
+Overall, the expenses in the city of Melbourne, FL, are 8.4% lower than the rest of the country, and as the biggest cost is housing, the median home price in Melbourne is below the Florida average.
+The median home price in Melbourne, FL, was $367,956 in December 2023, much lower than the state average of $389,325.

 Employment